stackhpc/ansible-role-openhpc/README.md

 `openhpc_library_dir`: Optional.
 Path to Slurm libraries, default `/usr/lib64/slurm` (`install-generic.yml` only).

+`openhpc_config_files`: Optional.
+List of additional Slurm configuration files to template.
+Default templates `gres.conf` to control node.
+List elements are dicts which must contain:
+  - `template`: A dict with parameters for Ansible's [template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) module.
+  - `enable`: String `control`, `batch`, `database` or `runtime` specifying nodes to template this file on (i.e. matches keys from `openhpc_enable`).
+Any other string results in no templating.

 ### slurm.conf

 `openhpc_slurm_partitions`: Optional.
 List of one or more slurm partitions, default `[]`.
 Each partition may contain the following values: